-In terms of lemzoparlimab's safety profile, after the announcement of magrolimab's partial clinical hold, we conducted a systemic review of the safety data collected from more than 180 patients, including solid tumors and hematologic malignancies treated in various combinations.
+In terms of lemzoparlimab's safety profile, after the announcement of magrolimab's partial clinical hold in 2022, we conducted a systemic review of the safety data collected from nearly 200 patients, including solid tumors and hematologic malignancies treated in various combinations.
 The safety data from both the U.S. and China studies are consistent with our expected safety profile without the need of a priming dose regimen.
 As a result, there is no change in our strategy and plans for the development of lemzoparlimab.
-In fact, we strive to speed up our clinical development with the development plan in place.

 For the studies in solid tumors and NHL in the U.S., lemzoparlimab was well tolerated up to 30 mg/kg on a weekly infusion schedule without priming dosing either in mono- or combination therapy.
-A maximal tolerable dose (MTD) was not reached.
+A MTD was not reached.
 All treatment-related adverse events (TRAEs) were either Grade 1 or Grade 2, except that one Grade 3 lipase increase was reported in the single-agent dose-escalation study in solid tumors and one Grade 3 TRAEs from the same patient, including pleural effusion, tachycardia, cough, pruritis, fatigue, rash, and dyspnea, at 20 mg/kg dose in a combination study with rituximab in NHL.
 No clinical or laboratory evidence of hemolytic anemia was observed throughout.
 The hematological data from both studies in solid tumors and NHL showed a transient reduction in the hemoglobin levels during the first cycle.
 The average drop was approximately 10% and was not dose-dependent.
 This finding is consistent with the results of preclinical GLP toxicity studies.
 None of the drug-related anemia reported was considered to be severe or hemolytic in nature.

-For the Phase 2 clinical trial in AML/MDS, over 70 patients were dosed with lemzoparlimab at 30 mg/kg in combination with AZA.
+For the Phase 2 clinical trial in AML/MDS, over 90 patients were dosed with lemzoparlimab at 30 mg/kg in combination with AZA in China.
 The safety data are being analyzed for a subsequent topline data release.

 Figure: Time course of hemoglobulin level following lemzoparlimab treatment in phase 1 single-agent dose escalation study across all the cohorts (n=20) and phase 1b combination study with rituximab in NHL (n=9).
 Each cycle (C) is 21 days (D) for monotherapy and 28 days (D) for combination therapy.
-Mean±SD is shown.
+Mean+SD is shown.